miguelcapaz7/Assignment2/README.md

 Prior to usage, you must install VLC Media Player.

 **Dependencies**
-Use pip install -r requirements.txt to install modules.
+Use `pip install -r requirements.txt` to install modules.

 Or to individually install,

-pip install sqlalchemy
+`pip install sqlalchemy
 pip install flask
 pip install requests
 pip install eyed3
-pip install python-vlc
+pip install python-vlc`

 **Usage**
-To use the application, run both song_api.py and main_controller.py
+To use the application, run both `song_api.py` and `main_controller.py`.

 This project was built in the Object-Oriented Programming course at BCIT.